Steven314/nvim/README.md

 # Description
 This is my NeoVim configuration.
-It is based on [NvChad](https://github.com/NvChad/NvChad) and its example configuration.
+It is based on [NvChad](https://github.com/NvChad/NvChad) and its [starter configuration](https://github.com/NvChad/starter).

 The setup is used mostly for $\LaTeX$ document creation pertaining to my graduate school work.

 # Requirements
-This configuration was created on [Linux Mint 21.2](https://www.linuxmint.com/edition.php?id=305) with the Cinnamon desktop environment.
+This configuration was created on [Linux Mint 21.3](https://www.linuxmint.com/download.php) with the Cinnamon desktop environment.

 This is probably not a complete list.

-- [NeoVim](https://github.com/neovim/neovim/wiki/Installing-Neovim) (obviously): I am using version 0.9.4.
+- [NeoVim](https://github.com/neovim/neovim/wiki/Installing-Neovim) (obviously): I am using version 0.9.5.
 - Python 3
 - [Ripgrep](https://github.com/BurntSushi/ripgrep)
 - [Nerd Fonts](https://www.nerdfonts.com/font-downloads): I use Caskaydia Cove ([preview](https://www.programmingfonts.org/#cascadia-code)).